Jerry Ragovoy: Early life and career

 Ragovoy was born in Philadelphia, Pennsylvania, the son of a Hungarian-born Jewish optometrist.
 He entered record production in 1953 with "My Girl Awaits Me" by the Castelles.

 Another well-known song by Ragovoy is "Piece of My Heart", co-written with Bert Berns and recorded originally by Erma Franklin, and later famously covered by Big Brother and the Holding Company, featuring Janis Joplin.
 Between 1966 and 1968, Ragovoy was employed as producer and songwriter for the Warner Bros subsidiary Loma Records.
 He also co-wrote several songs in Janis Joplin's solo career, including "Try (Just a Little Bit Harder)" (originally by Lorraine Ellison on Loma Records), "Cry Baby" (originally by Garnet Mimms and the Enchanters), "Get it While You Can" (originally by Howard Tate, covered by Joplin) and "My Baby".
-In 1984, Ragovoy written "Tell Me What Can I Do", a duet sung by Crystal Gayle and Hong Kong singer Danny Chan.
+In 1984, Ragovoy's song "Tell Me What Can I Do", was released as a single by Crystal Gayle and Hong Kong singer Danny Chan.

 Prior to Joplin's death, Ragovoy wrote a song especially for her next album, titled "I'm Gonna Rock My Way to Heaven".
 The song was never recorded or performed until shortly before Ragovoy's death in July 2011, when it was included in the theatrical production A Night with Janis Joplin, written and directed by Randy Johnson with arrangements and musical direction by Len Rhodes.
 Ragovoy was in attendance on opening night when the show premiered at Portland Center Stage on 27 May 2011.